-- o If using an SLPH collection kit and mailing specimens on a Friday for an overnight Saturday delivery, you must email slph.covid19@dhhs.nc.gov to request a Saturday delivery return service label, which will then be emailed to you. - Send overnight courier package tracking number to slph.covid19@dhhs.nc.gov - All specimen submissions must have a fully completed NCSLPH Virology/Serology Form.
+- If using SLPH collection kits and shipping specimens on a Friday for an overnight Saturday delivery, you must email slph.covid19@dhhs.nc.gov to request a Saturday delivery return service label, which will then be emailed to you. - Email slph.covid19.tracking@dhhs.nc.gov with the tracking number or private courier arrival information and the number of specimens. - All specimen submissions must have a fully completed NCSLPH Virology/Serology Form. - Specimen deliveries will be received at the NCSLPH loading dock from 7am-5pm Monday through Friday, and 8am-12pm on Saturday and Sunday.